clhenrick/shell_scripts/README.md

 ## Requirements
 ####Mac OS X:
-Install GDAL Complete framework package via [King Chaos.](http://www.kyngchaos.com/software/qgis) Be sure to follow the instructions for appending the GDAL utilities' absolute path to the `PATH` variable in your `.bash_profile` or `.bashrc`.
+Install the GDAL Complete Framework package via [King Chaos.](http://www.kyngchaos.com/software/qgis) Be sure to follow the instructions for appending GDAL utilities' absolute path to the `PATH` variable in your `.bash_profile` or `.bashrc` in your home directory.

 ####Linux: